cf73/humanity/content/collections/articles/each-of-us-a-changemaker.md

     content:
       -
         type: text
-        text: "Let us honor this fragile, transcendent web of life gifted us by the gods.\_" -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: "Let us ask ourselves in profound reverence for life, “How deeply do I care about our common future?
+        text: "Let us ask ourselves in profound reverence for this fragile,  transcendent web of live gifted to us by the gods, “How deeply do I care about our common future?
 How can I help make a positive\_difference?”"
   -
     type: paragraph
     content: